Cartridge and KwikPen:

 Symptoms of mild to moderate hypoglycemia may occur suddenly and can include: sweating, dizziness, palpitation, tremor, hunger, restlessness, tingling in the hands, feet, lips or tongue, lightheadedness, inability to concentrate, headache, drowsiness, sleep disturbances, anxiety, blurred vision, slurred speech, depressive mood, irritability, lightheadedness, inability to concentrate, headache, abnormal behavior, unsteady movement and personality changes.

 Signs of severe hypoglycemia can include: Disorientation, unconsciousness, seizures and death.

 Therefore, it is important that assistance be obtained immediately.

-Early warning symptoms of hypoglycemia may be different or less pronounced under certain conditions eg, long duration of diabetes, diabetic nerve disease, medications eg, β-blockers, change in insulin preparations, intensified control (≥3 insulin injections/day) of diabetes.
+Early warning symptoms of hypoglycemia may be different or less pronounced under certain conditions eg, long duration of diabetes, diabetic nerve disease, medications eg, beta-blockers, change in insulin preparations, intensified control (3 or more insulin injections per day) of diabetes.